OfficeDev/outlook-dev-docs/docs/payments/reference.md

 When your webhook receives a POST, you should do the following:

 1. Validate the bearer token in the `Authorization` header to ensure that the request is coming from Microsoft.
+See [Securing your webhooks](#securing-your-webhooks) for details.
 1. Check the `event` property of the [Data](#data) object to determine what UI event triggered the POST.
     1. If `event` is set to `loadentity`, follow the steps in [Load the invoice](#load-the-invoice).
     1. If `event` is set to `shippingaddresschange`, follow the steps in [Handle shipping address change](#handle-shipping-address-change).